Bachelor of Science (BSc)

 If you want to spend a year in industry, we support you by promoting opportunities, hosting departmental careers fairs and offering one-to-one sessions with our departmental careers advisor.

 If you are an Intercalated year student, you will be supported by your personal tutor and our Industrial Liaison Team during your year in industry.
 Students working in the UK are visited by academic representatives to review their development during the year.

 General entry requirements

 - A*A*A to include A in Mathematics.
 Offers normally exclude General Studies and Critical Thinking at A level

 - 40 with 6, 6, 6 in three Higher Level subjects to include 6 in Higher Level Mathematics (‘Analysis and Approaches’ only)

-- We welcome applications from students taking BTECs alongside two A levels, including A level Mathematics.
-Subjects with overlapping curricula will only be counted once.
+- We welcome applications from students taking BTECs alongside A level Mathematics.
+Applications are considered on an individual basis and subjects with overlapping curricula will only be counted once.

 We welcome applications from students with other internationally recognised qualifications.